-An investment in a subsidiary is consolidated into the consolidated financial statements from the date that control commences until the date that control ceases.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date on which control ceases.
 Intra-group balances, transactions and cash flows and any unrealised profits arising from intra-group transactions are eliminated in full in preparing the consolidated financial statements.
 Unrealised losses resulting from intra-group transactions are eliminated in the same way as unrealised gains but only to the extent that there is no evidence of impairment.